 Thyroid cancer tends to develop from thyroid nodules which are VERY common.

-Thyroid nodules simply represent a growth of thyroid tissue directly in your thyroid gland.
+Thyroid nodules simply represent an overgrowth of thyroid tissue directly in your thyroid gland.

 Most of these nodules are NOT cancerous and simply need to be monitored to make sure they aren’t growing.

-It is estimated that hundreds of millions of people have a thyroid nodule and they are walking around with these nodules WITHOUT any symptoms.
+It is estimated that hundreds of millions of people have thyroid nodules (21) and they are walking around with these nodules WITHOUT any symptoms.

-Most often thyroid nodules are found through routine physical exam at a Doctors office.
+Most often thyroid nodules are found through a routine physical exam at a doctor’s office.

 From there they are usually monitored with periodic ultrasound imaging but occasionally you may need to get a biopsy to confirm that they are not dangerous.